A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 - What will it mean to you when you are successful?

 - What is the upside to successful effort?

 - What have you accomplished already?

 Each of these questions requires the person to reflect, discover, and then dream about their future in a positive way.
-Ai questions ask what the person wants more of, and how one small step gets them closer to achieving their goal.
-See: One Small Step Can Change Your Life: The Kaizen Way by Robert Maurer.
+AI questions ask what the person wants more of, and how one small step gets them closer to achieving their goal.
+For more on this, check out Robert Maurer’s (2014) book, One Small Step Can Change Your Life: The Kaizen Way.

 Small gains build confidence and increase our internal motivation to continue.

 These questions from Vogt et al. (2003) help clients get to the heart of what they want.
 The objective is to help the client identify what is essential for them at this point in their life.